Created By: Ithaca Heritage

 Cicchetti had a natural ability despite not having formal training.
 During her time, this was a remarkable accomplishment in what is still considered a male-dominated profession.
 She oversaw the work of contractors, masons, plumbers, and general laborers.
 She was regarded as a generous but demanding supervisor.

-Cicchetti’s family emigrated from Terracina, Italy near the turn of the 19th century.
+Cicchetti’s family emigrated from Terracina, Italy near the turn of the nineteenth century.
 Her family members found work in major companies in Ithaca, such as Ithaca Gun Company and Morse Chain Factory.

 For more information about Erma Cicchetti and Cayuga Heights, please visit the Cayuga Heights History Project.